2016-2019 Draft Statement of Conscience--Our Democracy Uncorrupted

 Democracy in the U.S. has always been compromised.
-At the Nation’s very founding, only white male land owners were allowed to participate in governance.
-Wealth was created from those excluded: the seizure of land from indigenous peoples who were forcibly removed and exterminated, enslaved Africans, and exploited labor from indentured servants, immigrants, prisoners, and the working poor.
+At the Nation’s very founding, participation in governance was almost entirely limited to white male landowners.
+Wealth was created from those excluded: the seizure of land from indigenous peoples who were forcibly assimilated or removed and exterminated, enslaved Africans, and exploited labor from indentured servants, immigrants, prisoners, and the working poor.

 As people of faith committed to “the right of conscience and the use of the democratic process within our congregations and in society at large,” we must strive toward uncorrupted democracy.
-As a means to an end, democracy organizes consensus among diverse people and preserves stability while balancing competing interests.
+As a means to an end, democracy organizes decision-making among diverse people and preserves stability while balancing competing interests.
 But democracy is not merely a means.
 It is an end in itself, an ethical ideal, a moral and spiritual way of relating to one another.

 - universal voting rights with high voter participation rates;

 - beyond voting, widely used and meaningful channels of political participation open to all;